corneliana/all-in-one/Internet/3 - Cloud Computing/Understanding AWS/8 - Identity, Encryption and Security.md

 				- For clients within the same region
 				- The TLS certificate must be imported on API Gateway, in the same region as the API Stage
 				- Then setup CNAME or (better) A-Alias record in Route 53

-- API Gateway
-	- Edge-Optimized(default): For global clients
-		- Requests are routed through the CloudFront Edge locations (improves latency)
-		- The API Gateway still lives in only one region
-	- Regional
-		- For clients within the same region
-		- Could manually combine with CloudFront (more control over the caching strategies and the distribution)
-	- Private
-		- Can only be accessed from your VPC using an interface VPC endpoint (ENI)
-		- Use a resource policy to define access

 - WAF: Web Application Firewall
 	- Protects web applications from common web exploits **(Layer 7: HTTP v.s.
 Lay 4 TCP/UDP)**